V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PBelts.md

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/Slide3-scaled.jpg){: width="400"}

 * The nuts fit into the end and are fully captured.
-* You can use a small screw driver to push them into postion or pull them into place with a screw.
+* You can use a small screw driver to push them into position or pull them into place with a screw.

 ___